 Mikki tells Joel Meese has been served.
 Meese proceeds to call Joel and demand Joel withdraw the suit.
 Soon after Gabriel and calls Meese and gets in a verbal war with him.
 Zest and Joel have a plan to get to Cody.
 But first, Dell shows up at Bob’s apartment.
 He proceeds to tell Gabriel and Joel what he knows about them–their past history in brushes with the law.
 Dell doesn’t necessarily believe they are innocent but he is far from feeling they are guilty.
 He encourages them to talk.
 Joel takes off but Gabriel lets him in on some details.

 Joel and Zest go over to Cody’s place.
 Zest talks to Cody, telling him about what Meese is.
 Things have already been arranged to bug Cody’s calls.

-Eleanor Roosevelt said–The future belongs to those who believe in the beauty of their dreams.
+Coming Back/Breaking Up–The Quote that Frames the Chapter / Eleanor Roosevelt, The future belongs to those who believe in the beauty of their dreams.